Hip Surgery & Orthopedic Treatments

 If a person’s hip is damaged, everyday activities such as putting on shoes, walking and getting in and out of a chair may be difficult and painful.
 For some people with hip damage, even resting can cause discomfort.

 Muir Orthopaedic Specialists (MOS) takes a multi-faceted approach to treating hip pain and injuries, beginning with the least invasive and simplest solutions.
-We start with medication, changes in activities and use of walking support as a first line of treatment.
-We will also look at alternative treatments including physical therapy or different types of injections (such as cortisone and platelet-rich plasma) to recommending surgery.
+We start with conservative treatments such as medication and lifestyle changes.
+We will also look at alternative treatments including physical therapy and different types of injections (such as cortisone and platelet-rich plasma).

 At MOS we offer a range of hip replacement surgeries, as well as hip replacement revision surgeries that correct problems with a previous hip replacement.
 Each patient will meet with an orthopedic surgeon and go over the differences in the treatment options and find the best solution for them.
 Below is a very brief overview, and it is best to discuss your case with one of our surgeons.